facebookresearch/habitat-lab/habitat-lab/habitat/config/CONFIG.md

 ## Hydra Concepts used in Habitat-Lab

-With Hydra, the [Output Config](https://hydra.cc/docs/advanced/terminology/#output-config) is composed dynamically at the run time from the [Input Configs](https://hydra.cc/docs/advanced/terminology/#input-configs) specified in the [Defaults List](https://hydra.cc/docs/advanced/terminology/#defaults-list) and [Overrides](https://hydra.cc/docs/advanced/terminology/#overrides) from the primary yaml config file or command line.
+With Hydra, the [Output Config](https://hydra.cc/docs/advanced/terminology/#output-config) is composed dynamically at run time from the [Input Configs](https://hydra.cc/docs/advanced/terminology/#input-configs) specified in the [Defaults List](https://hydra.cc/docs/advanced/terminology/#defaults-list) and [Overrides](https://hydra.cc/docs/advanced/terminology/#overrides) from the primary yaml config file or command line.